bmanke/gamebanana-mod-manager/README.md

 ## Roadmap / Ideas

-- Per‑mod enable/disable without uninstall (e.g., renaming or moving out of the Mods folder).
 - More robust update flow (in‑place update with backup/rollback).
 - Custom tags / notes for installed mods.
 - Export/import of your mod library configuration.
-- Linux and macOS builds (depending on game/launcher support).

 ---